What are OKLCH colors?

 Color Space Support

-sRGB can’t reach a lot of colors that modern screens can show.
-In OKLCH you can write colors that are only possible to render on a screen that supports Display-P3 colors.
+The sRGB gamut can’t reach a lot of colors that modern screens can show.
+In oklch you can write colors that are only possible to render on a screen that supports Display-P3 colors.

 sRGB

-If you are on a display that supports Display-P3, you will see the right color much more vivid than the left one.
-If you are on a display that only supports sRGB, the color should look identical, as the browser maps the out of gamut color back inside the sRGB gamut.
+If your display supports Display-P3, you will see the right colors more vivid than the left ones.
+If your display only supports sRGB, the colors should look nearly identical, as the browser maps the out of gamut color back inside the sRGB gamut.

 Keep in mind that grays are identical in sRGB and Display-P3, so there would be no difference there.